Skip to main content

 Networking events add another layer: you're supposed to be "on," making connections, being memorable, maybe even advancing your career.
 The stakes feel high, which makes anxiety worse.

-How Flow On Patches Support Pre-Event Calm
+How Flow On Fits Into a Pre-Event Ritual

-Without Flow On: You walk into the party.
+A hard night: You walk into the party.
 Your heart is pounding.
 Your mind goes blank.
 You stand by the snack table, pretending to be fascinated by cheese cubes, mentally counting down the minutes until you can leave without being rude.

 Important Note